How to Make a Plant Timelapse (Gear, Setup & Editing Guide)

 The picture above shows the core setup I use for most of my plant timelapses: camera, macro lens, tripod, intervalometer, plant lamp and a DC adapter.
 Here’s the basic checklist to get you started:

 1. Camera: I use a Nikon D7500 with a 40mm macro lens.
-Any DSLR or mirrorless camera that lets you shoot in manual mode works.
+Any DSLR or mirrorless camera that shoots in manual mode works.
 Higher resolution gives you more freedom to crop.

-2. SD Card: A 128GB card or larger is ideal – long-term plant timelapses can easily create tens of thousands of images.
+2. SD card: a 128GB card or larger is ideal — long-term timelapses can easily create tens of thousands of images.

-5. DC Adapter: Powers the camera from a wall socket so you don’t have to change batteries in the middle of the grow.
+5. DC adapter: powers the camera from a wall socket so you don’t have to change batteries mid-grow.

-6. Plant Lamp: Provides consistent light using LEDs, so your plant grows well and your timelapse doesn’t flicker.
+6. Plant lamp: provides consistent LED light, so your plant grows well and your timelapse doesn’t flicker.

 Once you have the gear, it’s time to build your little timelapse studio.
 This is where you decide the framing, background and lighting — and where most of the magic (or disaster) happens.